The Power of Exercise in Stress Reduction: Physical Activity for Mental Well-being

 It is common knowledge that getting a good workout can positively impact one’s mental health, but have you ever wondered about the scientific reasoning behind it?
 When you exercise, your body releases hormones that help to reduce stress and improve your mood.

-These “feel-good” chemicals, such as endorphins, serotonin, and dopamine, are natural mood enhancers that combat stress and promote feelings of happiness and overall well-being.
+These “feel-good” chemicals, such as endorphins, serotonin, and dopamine, are natural mood enhancers that combat stress and promote feelings of and overall well-being.

 Furthermore, engaging in physical activity helps decrease stress biomarkers like cortisol, a hormone the adrenal glands produces in response to stress.